 Not only this, if the company has put the data in the public domain, it has to inform all the other companies using that data about the deletion request.
 They have to ensure this happens by taking necessary steps, including technical measures.

 The organisations can hang on to the data if they are meeting legal obligations or if the data is being used in the public interest.
 In section 32 of the Data Protection Act, newspapers are exempt from the law.
 This is to ensure that newspapers are unstoppable from doing their jobs and dissuade the people from abusing it.

 The Wars Have Begun

 A law about privacy protection cannot go through without Google coming into the limelight.
 And come it has.
-Two people, who are being referred to as NT1 and NT2, have sued the tech giant in the High Court of England and Wales, over their right to be forgotten.
+Two people, referred to as NT1 and NT2, sued the tech giant in the High Court of England and Wales, over their right to forgot.
 Google has a rather interesting take on the lawsuit.
 It wants to call its search results ‘journalism’ to exempt it from the data protection laws.

 Elizabeth Denham, UK Information Commissioner, has come down harshly on Google’s stance.
-She warns that if such an argument is accepted, then Google will easily sail through the legal framework without any oversight, which is not acceptable.
+She warns that if with the approval of such argument, Google will easily sail through the legal framework without any oversight, which is not acceptable.